ak2022dev/CV/README.md

 - I built this, made this, broke this, fixed this, etc.
 - A link to some on-line evidence (blogs, videos, articles, etc.)

-## Education

-#### Makers Academy (start_date to end_date)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

-#### Your University / College (start_date to end_date)

-- Subject, any specialisms
-- Grade
-- Other cool stuff

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person

 ## Hobbies